ExCL-Docs/excl-user-docs/contributing/git-command-line.md

     - Windows: download [Git for Windows](https://gitforwindows.org/) and install it.

-- Setup Git with your access credentials to GitLab with the following commands:
+- Setup Git with your access credentials to GitHub with the following commands:

   ```bash
   git config --global user.name "your_username"